yzhao062/anomaly-detection-resources/README.rst

 .. [#Salehi2018A] Salehi, Mahsa & Rashidi, Lida.
 (2018).
 A Survey on Anomaly detection in Evolving Data: [with Application to Forest Fire Risk Prediction]. *ACM SIGKDD Explorations Newsletter*.
 20. 13-23.

 .. [#Scholkopf2001Estimating] Schölkopf, B., Platt, J.C., Shawe-Taylor, J., Smola, A.J. and Williamson, R.C., 2001.
 Estimating the support of a high-dimensional distribution. *Neural Computation*, 13(7), pp.1443-1471.

+.. [#Siddiqui2019Sequential] Siddiqui, M.A., Fern, A., Dietterich, T.G. and Wong, W.K., 2019.
+Sequential Feature Explanations for Anomaly Detection. *ACM Transactions on Knowledge Discovery from Data (TKDD)*, 13(1), p.1.

 .. [#Suri2019Research] Suri, N.R. and Athithan, G., 2019.
 Research Issues in Outlier Detection.
 In *Outlier Detection: Techniques and Applications*, pp. 29-51.
 Springer, Cham.